LeoRoma/CV/README.md

 In 2010 won a scholarship from the University La Sapienza to study abroad at the Beijing Foreign Studies University for 3 months to improve Chinese language skills.

+## Hobbies

+- Baking bread, it is been a while that I am baking bread, and I found very affascinated, to compare coding is something that is quite difficult to debug, consider time and the differences with temperature, flour's protein, you need to wait more than   24 hours before you can see the result of the next bread, and then thinking about all the process and try to spot on where     were your mistakes, until nowadays I couldn't make the same bread for 2 times in a row.

+- Workout, for me is very important to do some exercise because having a balanced psychophisycal it means to be healthy and     able to do ease the daily stress.

+- Guitar,  even if I am finding quite difficult to self-taught to learn how to play an instrument is something that I have       always wanted to learn.

+- Cooking, even if I am changing my career I still enjoy cooking and spending my time to try different recipes from different   kind of cuisine